SubNato/Compair/README.md

     - So just send a query for finding a autopart vs furniture-appliance! ✔️
     - Get it done next ✔️
     - Add a physical button to toggle product types. ✔️
-    - Add type to the UPLOADS of a category and a product.
+    - Add type to the UPLOADS of a category and a product. ️✔️
+    - Add the type to the categories search in Explore View. ✔️
+    - Add the type of the returned products in the Explore View. ✔️
+    - A pop up message on every app turn on reminding them that they can search also for the other IF you allow persisting states.
+Bugs:
+    - The type does not persist after you navigate to wishlist and back to home.
+Anytime you go to wishlist and navigate to anywhere else it happens.
+    - The drawer change option does not work on the explore page for the category selector slider. ✔️

+Fix the wishlist crashing issue. ✔️

+Add a different checkout system for users like PayAveta etc.

 Admin features for Allowing someone to be a business or not.